 '''

 User-agent:

-...

 Allow: /rest/calendar-services/1.0/calendar/export/subcalendar/private/

 '''

-(i) Team Calendars for Confluence is now part of Confluence Data Center To get access to the features described on this page upgrade to Confluence Data Center 7.11 or later.
+To get access to the features described on this page upgrade to Confluence Data Center 7.11 or later.
 Cant upgrade yet?
 Depending on your current Data Center version, you can access these features by installing the latest version of the app (at no cost).
 See our FAQ for all the details